Ratgor/values-conv/README.md

 # values-conv
-Values converter and calculator between metric system and old-russian units
+Values converter (and calculator) between the Metric system and old-Russian units